How do I pick which organizations to work with?

 I really want to win the Grand Prize!
 What can I do to increase my chances?

 Demonstrate a genuine interest in the organization.
 Listen and take action on feedback.
 It can help to work with only one organization so you are more likely to be in the top 10, but quality is as important as quantity.

 I was a Grand Prize Winner in a previous Google Code-in contest.
 Can I be a Grand Prize Winner again?

-No, you cannot be a Grand Prize Winner for this year’s contest if you were a Grand Prize Winner in a previous year’s contest.
-You can still participate in the contest and are eligible to be named as a Finalist.
+No. You may only be a Grand Prize Winner once.
+However, you can still participate and are eligible to be chosen as a Finalist.